puppetlabs/puppetlabs-accounts/REFERENCE.md

 Data type: `Boolean`

-Specifies whether the user's home directory should be managed by puppet.
-In addition to the usual user resource managehome qualities, this attribute also purges the user's homedir if ensure is set to 'absent' and managehome is set to true.
+Specifies whether the user's home directory should be created when adding a user.

 Default value: `true`